bislara/code-n-stitch/README.md

 ## 💪 CONTRIBUTORS

-Thank you to all the contributors for adding your wonderfull codes to this repository ([emoji key](https://allcontributors.org/docs/en/emoji-key)): ✨
+Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)): ✨

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->